staydecent/staydecent.ca/src/entries/code/2010-09-01-minor-update-task-thing/content.md

 title: Minor Update to Task Thing
 ---

-<p class="big">While remaining rather minimal, Task Thing has a new
-feature—more specifically a helpful piece of data is now displayed on completed tasks.</p>
+While remaining rather minimal, Task Thing has a new feature—more specifically a helpful piece of data is now displayed on completed tasks.

 For anyone who is unaware, I created a little app called [Task Thing](http://taskthing.appspot.com) a [few months